Salvaging Federated Learning by Local Adaptation: Local adaptation gives an incentive to participate in federated learning

-We find that the participants with the highest \emph{and} lowest BASIC-FED accuracy indeed have few, simple words.
+The participants with the highest \emph{and} lowest BASIC-FED accuracy indeed have few, simple words.
 We hypothesize that ``tail'' participants (i.e., those with low BASIC-FED accuracy) use regular sentences that are similar to other participants: e.g., `appreciation series has posts for an author you mentioned.'
-The low accuracy of the unadapted federated model is simply due to the lack of local data.
+The low accuracy of BASIC-FED is simply due to the lack of local data.
 Local adaptations make better use of the available data, improving accuracy of the model.

 ``Head'' participants (i.e., those with high BASIC-FED accuracy) also have few, simple words, but their sentences are very different from the other participants: e.g., ``gucci gang gucci gang gucci gang.''
-Therefore, (a) local models trained on their data outperform the unadapted federated model, and (b) local adaptations improve accuracy of the federated model, but not as much as for the ``tail'' participants.
+Therefore, (a) their local models outperform the unadapted federated model, and (b) local adaptations improve accuracy for them, but not as much as for the ``tail'' participants.

 \paragraphbe{Some participants never recover accuracy.} In our image classification experiments, adapted models are always more accurate than the local models regardless of the aggregation method.
 In the word prediction experiments, however, adapted models never reach the same accuracy as the local models of some participants, especially with ROBUST-FED.
 We conjecture that median aggregation~\cite{yin2018byzantine} prevents these participants from contributing to the federated model at all.
 As a consequence, the federated model is so bad for these participants than when it is used to initialize local adaptation, the final adapted model still has poor accuracy~\cite{grosse2019adversarial, hanin2018start}.